The Effective Executive: The Definitive Guide to Getting the Right Things Done (Harperbusiness Essentials) -

 - Small Giants: Companies That Choose to Be Great Instead of Big, 10th-Anniversary Edition

-- The Effective Executive in Action: A Journal for Getting the Right Things Done
+- The Daily Drucker: 366 Days of Insight and Motivation for Getting the Right Things Done

 - Power in Organizations